Mental Health Committee

 Past Committee Accomplishments

-- Developed a mental health resources brochure available in English and Spanish.
+- Developed a mental health resources brochure available in English and Spanish

 - Working with the Gun Safety Team, provision of evidence-based gun safety and suicide prevention training to youth